ecofriendly homestead

 October is the best time to plant garlic for an early summer harvest the following year.
 Cold-hardy fava beans can also be sown for a spring harvest, as well as onions and leeks.
 As is the theme with this guide, mulch the rows heavily to keep in warmth and moisture, which will help ensure their success during the colder months.
 While garlic can be mulched directly at planting time, I would wait until the other over-wintering crops of fava and onion have sprouted in the soil to mulch around them.

-6. compost tasks
+6. Compost tasks

 One of the best tools that a regenerative farmer or gardener has is their compost pile!
 Utilize these last weeks of lawn growth to mow and add organic matter to the compost.